mariokonrad/marnav/doc/devenv.md

 Requirements {#sec_devenv_requirements}
 ============

+Compiler supported (older/others may work, but not tested):
+- GCC 4.9.2 or newer
+- Clang 3.7 or newer

 Tools needed to build the library:
-- GCC 4.9.2 or newer
 - cmake 3.0 or newer
 - clang-format 3.7 or newer
 - doxygen